Mark-Wills/TF-MegaLocals/README.md

 At runtime, start and count are initialised from the stack.

+Notes:

-Note: The input side of the stack comment are defined as local variables.
+* The input side of the stack comment are defined as local variables.
 The output side (after the -- symbol) are _not_ declared.
 They are purely comments.
+* The -- symbol, and closing } character in the stack comment are *required*.
+The locals parser looks for them to end locals parsing.
+*